New commutation relations for quantum gravity: New commutation relations

-The generators $T^A$ obey the $SU(3)$ algebra of \eqref{fundamental} and thus do not totally commute among themselves.
-A remarkable consequence is that quantum wave functions cannot be chosen as functionals of $T^A$, but quantization in the dreibein representation is viable and preferentially selected by the fundamental CR.
+The momentric generators, unlike the usual momentum variables, obey \eqref{fundamental}, and thus do not commute among themselves.
+A remarkable consequence is that quantum wave functions cannot be chosen as simultaneous functionals of all the ${\bar \pi}^j_i$; {\it in contradistinction, quantization in the complete metric or dreibein representation is viable, and in this context `preferentially selected' by the fundamental CR}.
 This differs starkly from the usual {\it canonical } CR which allows wave functionals to be realized in either of the conjugate representations; and it may explain why our universe seems fundamentally and intuitively `metric' in nature, and not `conjugately realized'.
-The dreibein (and metric representation) consistently guarantees that hypersurfaces on which the fundamental CR are defined will be spacelike.
-An explicit realization in the dreibein representation is $T^A({\bf x}) = -\frac{i}{\delta({\bf 0})}(\frac{\lambda^A}{2})^j_k {\bar e}_{ja}({\bf x}){\delta \over{\delta {\bar e}_{ka}({\bf x})}}$; and when operating on wave functionals of the spatial metric, $\Psi[q_{ij}]$, this action of $T^A$ agrees with that of \eqref{pp}.
+The dreibein (and metric representation) consistently guarantees that hypersurfaces on which the fundamental CR are defined will be spacelike\cite{ITGBook}.